jimmuell/replit-linktolawyers-clone/replit.md

 ## Recent Changes

+- **Homepage Visual Design Enhancement** (July 24, 2025): Updated section backgrounds with alternating gray and white pattern
+  - "How LinkToLawyers Works" section changed to gray background for visual separation
+  - "About Section" changed to white background for better contrast
+  - Footer changed to gray background to complete the alternating pattern
+  - Created visual rhythm: Hero (white) → How It Works (gray) → About (white) → Footer (gray)

 - **Homepage Content Cleanup** (July 24, 2025): Removed "Value Proposition" section from homepage
   - Removed entire "Stop overspending for legal services..." paragraph and section
   - Simplified homepage flow by eliminating redundant messaging about cost comparison